I-9 and E-Verify Resources

 - Create a new electronic I-9 using i-9Compliance.com.
 If you want the employee to complete Section 1 before he/she comes to your office, go to the Queue tab in i-9Compliance.com and click Launch Request.

-- Have a paper Form I-9 available to refer to the form instructions and list of acceptable documents.
+- Have a paper Form I-9 available so that the employee may refer to the form instructions and list of acceptable documents.

 Section 2: Employer Review and Verification

 To be completed no later than the employee’s third workday.
-Only the person who viewed the original documents can complete this section.
+Only the person who viewed the original documents from the I-9 List of Acceptable Documents can complete this section.

 - Accept the first valid document or combination of documents presented.
 Accept only originals and do not ask for or accept more than is required.